cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

 * seeds.txt    	       - a file containing the seed for the simulation
 * number_to_track.txt   - a file containing the desired number of tracked objects from the survey simulator
 * surveydir.txt 	       - a file contianing the name of the folder containing the survey characterisations
 * H_dist_vars.txt       - a file contianing the parameters of the H-distribution.
-See Shankman et al. 2015, or SSimTools.py for a description of the parameters
+See Shankman et al. 2013, Shankman et al. 2015, or SSimTools.py for a description of the parameters

 ### Outputs
 * detections.dat        - a file containing all of the simulator-detected objects